iCVTEAM/E3NeRF/README.md

 ## Code

 ### Real-World-Blur Dataset
-Please download the Real-World-Challenge dataset below and put it into the corresponding file (./dataset/).
+Please download the Real-World-Blur dataset below and put it into the corresponding file (./dataset/).
 Then you can use the command below to train and test the model.

 ```
 python run_nerf_real_world_blur.py --config config_real_world_blur.txt